 * Indexes at all-time highs, last week was best in months

-* Apple up in premarket after iPhone deal with China Mobile
+* Apple rallies after iPhone deal with China Mobile

 By Ryan Vlastelica

-NEW YORK, Dec 23 (Reuters) - U.S. stock index futures rose on Monday, indicating that last week’s rally would continue, with Apple Inc surging on a distribution deal with China Mobile.
+NEW YORK, Dec 23 (Reuters) - U.S. stocks rose Monday, advancing to all-time highs as Apple Inc surged on a distribution deal with China Mobile.

 Activity is expected to be thin this week, with many market participants out for the Christmas holiday.
 Equity markets will close early on Tuesday and will be closed all of Wednesday.
 The light volume could amplify market volatility.